Table of Contents

 .ToID("hud") // Optional qualifier that matches [Inject("hud")]

-.ToTarget<CombatHud>() // Optional qualifier that matches injection targets of type CombatHud
+.ToTarget<CombatHud>() // Optional qualifier that matches injection target objects of type CombatHud

-.ToMember("audioService") // Optional qualifier that matches and methods named "audioService"
+.ToMember("audioService") // Optional qualifier that matches members named "audioService"

 .FromTargetSelf() // Required locator strategy that looks for the AudioManager on the transform of the CombatHud